azyablov/sros_bng_observability/README.md

 Great for detecting trends and setting alert thresholds.
 Offer a high-level view of performance (e.g., error rates, latency).

-***BNG use-case applicability:*** In case of network streaming telemetry we should consider sample and on-change depends on a semantic of the metric.
+***MAG use-case applicability:*** In case of network streaming telemetry we should consider sample and on-change depends on a semantic of the metric.
 Apart from that the state data is also important to collect, since it provides a context for the metrics.
-For example, if you have a saturation for the particular subscriber, you may want to know what was an IP address or the state of the *BNG* or link state.
+For example, if you have a saturation for the particular subscriber, you may want to know what was an IP address or the state of the *MAG*  or link state.

 ### Traces